By Ian Fraser

-In his 56-minute speech, the chancellor admitted that UK economic growth will be slower than forecast in 2011 and that the country needs to borrow more than previously envisaged over the next five years.
-These admissions are suggestive of failure — and at best the jury is out on whether the coalition’s tough medicine is going will cure the UK’s economic ills or whether the chancellor’s optimistic targets for reducing the deficit and the national debt will be achieved.
+In his 56-minute speech, the Chancellor admitted that UK economic growth will be slower than forecast in 2011 and that the country needs to borrow more than previously envisaged over the next five years.
+These admissions are suggestive of failure — and the jury is out on whether the coalition’s tough medicine is going to cure the UK’s economic ills or whether the chancellor’s optimistic targets for reducing the deficit and the national debt will be achieved.

-Yet I can see that if the government wants to win acceptance for further austerity measures, then it wouldn’t exactly make sense for it to court deeper unpopularity now.
+Yet I can see that if the government wants to win acceptance for further austerity measures, it would not make sense for it to court deeper unpopularity now.

 On this score, I particularly liked some of the tweets the New Economics Foundation’s Andrew Simms tweeted during the budget speech:

 “The budget is firefighting a blaze of the economy’s own making, & mostly by piling more wood, instead of building a fireproof future”

 “Bonkers to use oil profits to keep people hooked on cheap fuel – oil tax should go on transition.
 Just guarantees future insecurity”

 “Just a nothing #budget.
 To listen, you wouldn’t think we’re facing massive energy insecurity, & playing climate roulette with the atmosphere”